DannyArends/CTLmapping/README.md

 mapping methodology.
 QCL mapping is a novel approach to detect genetic regulation of phenotypes in recombinant inbred line populations (RIL).
 It is a method complementair to QTL analysis, and provides additional insights, overlooked by the classical QTL approach.
-Using differences in correlation within an inbred population loci are associated with these differences, and from the amount of overlap between clusters of phenotypes the underlying architecture is transformed into an interaction network.
+Differences in correlations between traits within an inbred population are determined per genetic marker.
+At each marker phenotypes are grouped and a single phenotype is used to distinguish these differences.
+The likelyhood profiles (similar to QTL profiles) of this 'loss of correlation' measurement shows a very high degree of overlap with classical QTL profiles, BUT provide additional information on the genetic network underlying these QTL.

 Installation
 ------------